Thomas L. Cummings Sr.

-Thomas L. Cummings Sr. (May 1, 1891 – March 29, 1968) was an American politician.
-He served as the Mayor of Nashville, Tennessee from 1938 to 1951.
+Thomas L. Cummings Sr. (May 1, 1891 – March 29, 1968) the mayor of Nashville, Tennessee from 1938 to 1951.

 Early life

-Cummings was born on a farm near McMinnville, Tennessee on May 1, 1891.
+Cummings was born on a farm near McMinnville, Tennessee, on May 1, 1891.
 His father, William Martin Cummings, was a farmer.
 He graduated from the Vanderbilt University Law School.

 Career

 Cummings began his career as a farmer.
 He was the owner of a grocery store, and he became a lawyer.
 He served as a member of the Tennessee Senate in 1927 and 1937.

 Cummings was elected as the mayor of Nashville in 1938.
 He was reelected in 1939, 1943 and 1947.

 In 1939, Cummings appointed black banker James Carroll Napier to the Nashville Housing Authority.
 In 1940, he sent a police honor guard to Napier's funeral.
 In May 1948, he announced the hiring of seven black policemen to join the Nashville police force.
 He hastened to add they would only work in black neighborhoods, arguing they would be more qualified to keep the order in black neighborhoods.
 They shared only one patrol car and weren't allowed to arrest white Nashvillians.